![]() |

 K-12 Distance and Online Learning Activity

-The Ministry tracks student enrolment through the 1701 data collections that occur in September, February, and May.
-These collections show the schools attended along with the demographic characteristics of students, and programs provided to students.
+The Ministry tracks student enrollment through the demographic data collections that occur in September, February, and May.
+These collections show the schools attended along with the demographic characteristics of students and programs provided to students.
+In 2024-25 there were a total of 68 online learning schools comprised of 21 public provincial online learning schools, 16 independent provincial online learning schools, and 31 district online learning schools that enrolled approximately 84,223 unique students in one or more courses.

 K-12 Blended Learning Activity